 “There is a process that I would use when researching my client’s customer interests.
 The process involves;

 - Identification of customer preferences

 This is a process that would help me come up with the right strategies that successfully fit the customers.”

 14. What are the phases of making a good content strategy for your clients?.

-The interviewer wants to know the process that you would undergo when making a good strategy for your clients.
+The interviewer wants to know the process you would undergo when making a good strategy for your clients.

 “The critical phases that I would go through when making content strategies would be;